Qrauli/Page-Stream-Segmentation-of-Business-Documents/README.md

 Run the **download_dataset.sh** file to download the train, validation and tests datasets and place them in the same folder as the training resp. evaluation script.

 For the evaluation script the **test.csv** file in **predictions** is also needed.
 It is used for grouping documents into folders.
 Place it in the same folder as the script.
+The evaluation script tests the model found in the **best_model** folder in the same directory.

 Supported command line arguments:
 - Use the **--clear** flag to reset the created cache file in both the training and evaluation script.